dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-state-quickstart.md

 docker stop dapr_redis
 ```

 Once Redis is stopped, the requests begin to fail and the retry policy titled `retryForever` is applied.
-The output shows the logs from the `order-processor` service:
+The output belows shows the logs from the `order-processor` service:

 ```bash
 INFO[0006] Error processing operation component[statestore] output.
 Retrying...